blade-lang/blade-docs/docs/tutorial/builtin-functions.markdown

 ^
 {:#hex} **hex**(_x_: number | instance)
-: If _x_ is a number, this function converts number _x_ to it's hexadecimal string and returns the value.
+: If _x_ is a number, this function converts number _x_ to its hexadecimal string and returns the value.
 However, if _x_ is an instance of a class _y_ and _y_ defines `@to_hex()`, then this functions returns `x.@to_hex()`.

 ^
 {:#id} **id**(_x_: any)
 : Returns the unique identifier of value _x_ within the system.
 This value is also equivalent to the current address of object _x_ in memory.

 ^
 {:#instance_of} **instance_of**(_x_: any, _y_: class)